Pat Jennings

 Patrick Anthony Jennings (born 12 June 1945) is a Northern Irish former professional footballer who played as a goalkeeper.
 He is widely recognised as one of the greatest goalkeepers in the history of the sport and was nominated for the Ballon d'Or in 1973, 1975 and 1985.

 He played 119 international matches for Northern Ireland in an international career which lasted for over 22 years.
 During his career, Jennings played for Newry Town, Watford and in the top division with Tottenham Hotspur and Arsenal, winning the FA Cup with both of the north London rivals.
-In total, Jennings made over 1,000 top level appearances, and despite being a goalkeeper, he scored from play in the 1967 FA Charity Shield.
+In total, Jennings made over 1,100 competitive appearances (the first Northern Irish to achieve the feat, since the time matches are recorded), and despite being a goalkeeper, he scored from play in the 1967 FA Charity Shield.

 Club career

 Newry Town & Watford

 After playing for a local under-18 side in Newry at the age of 11 (named Shamrock Rovers, not to be confused with the Dublin club of the same name), Jennings concentrated on Gaelic football until he was sixteen years old, when he made his football comeback with his hometown side Newry Town.
 After impressing with the team he moved to English Third Division side Watford in May 1963.
 Jennings again impressed in his first season in England, playing every league game for his club, and making two international appearances that season.
 He was signed by Tottenham Hotspur for £27,000 in June 1964.